It’s a Date!

 But then inspiration hit in the form of a bizarre national day.

 “One day, as I was brainstorming content ideas, I happened to stumble upon an observance I’d never heard of: World Naked Gardening Day,” Egan says.
 “It then dawned on me: How could LawnStarter ‘newsjack’ this holiday to garner attention?”

 He decided to take a “top 10 list” angle by ranking the best U.S. cities for observing World Naked Gardening Day.
 Considering factors like average high temperature and percentage of sunshine, Egan actually identified 12 cities simply perfect for naked gardening, with Miami taking the top spot (who knew?).

-“With those numbers in hand, we then needed to develop written content and images to make the data come to life,” he said.
+“With those numbers, we then needed to develop content and images to make the data come to life,” he said.

 For the written content, LawnStarter conducted online research to unearth information about naked gardening, including quotes from the founder of World Naked Gardening Day.
 Egan and his team found photos of each of the top 12 cities, as well as tasteful safe-for-work pictures of nude gardeners.
 LawnStarter published the World Naked Gardening Day package a few days ahead of the observance—including a blog post—to allow time for content promotion.

 After targeting newspapers, TV stations and radio stations in each market, one of the biggest hits was the Miami Herald.
 The story simultaneously was posted online by the nearly 30 other daily newspapers owned by the Miami Herald’s publisher.
 More than 120 media outlets reported on the list, including the Weather Channel.

 “Aside from the widespread media coverage,” he adds, “the LawnStarter blog post itself earned about 1,600 shares on social media.”